TnTech-ECE/S25_Team1_MyCapstoneProject/Conceptual Design/Conceptual Design.md

 # Ethical, Professional, and Standards Considerations

 ## **Broader Impacts**
-- **Minimized Physical Footprint**: Encourages trust in robotics for military and civilian applications.
+- **Creating Confidence in Autonmous Robots for Military Applications**: Encourages trust in robotics for military and civilian applications.
   - The introduction of a semi-autonomous cable installation robot in forward operating environments can accelerate the acceptance of robotics in military and civilian sectors.
 This design contributes to a culture of innovation, where autonomous systems are trusted to operate in high-risk areas, thereby potentially influencing broader societal views on automation and robotics.

 - **Reduction in Human Exposure**: Reduces risk to personnel in contested environments.